 Looking for a cozy, creamy, and decadent way to sip your bone broth?
 You’ve just found it!
 Bone broth hot chocolate is so easy to make, great for your gut, and even though bone broth in hot chocolate might sound a little strange at first, it’s delicious and full of nutritious goodness.

 As a lover of hot chocolate and someone who loves to try and find ways to incorporate bone broth into many of my foods, I was jumping in excitement when I first came across this style of recipe.
-I had been making “healthy” cacao hot chocolate for years prior to finding this and couldn’t wait to make it that much better for me, my family, and our overall gut health.
+I had been making “healthy” cacao hot chocolate for years before finding this and couldn’t wait to make it that much better for me, my family, and our overall gut health.

 Now let’s get that pan ready and prepare to get cozy with this homemade, healthy hot chocolatey goodness.

 On this page… (JUMP TO)

 With such simple and powerful whole-food ingredients, this hot chocolate recipe packs a punch with the nutrients and benefits it provides.

 Some of its recognized benefits are to help: